 Prerequisites of filing an SLP

-- This Leave petition can be filed against any judgment, decree, order, a determination which has been passed by any Court or tribunal in any cause or matter.
+- This Leave petition can be filed against any judgment, decree, order, a determination that has been passed by any Court or tribunal in any cause or matter.

 - The only judgments against whom SLP cannot be filed is a judgment by a military tribunal and court-martial, i.e. any court or tribunal which is constituted by or under any law in relation to the armed forces.